 Maldives is considered to be the honeymooner’s paradise and for good reason.
 Whether you plan to visit Meeru Island or the resort island of Kuramathi, you will have to acknowledge that Maldives tourism is exactly what the brochures have promised.
 Sharp, clear azure blue waters, soft white sands and hardly any litter.
 In fact, fish are even known to swim right up to the water’s edge.

-Nevertheless, there are several other activities that you can indulge in, while enjoying your trip to Maldives.
+Nevertheless, there are several other things to do in Maldives that you can indulge in during your trip to Maldives.
 It could be dolphin watching, which some resorts include as part of their package.
 They load up guests in a traditional boat known as a ‘Dhoni’ and let visitors enjoy the remarkable sight of dolphins cavorting around them as the sun sinks gently over the horizon.

 Yet another sport that has caught the fancy of many people is surfing.
 There aren’t that many surf spots but of late, surfing has become popular in the Maldives with a few international surf contests also being held here.